 What Should You Do if You Have Not Been Paying Overtime

-If you are a business owner who has not been paying employees overtime but should have been, it is imperative to speak with an attorney at Weisblatt Law Firm, LLC today.
+If you are a business owner who has not been paying employees overtime but should have been, it is imperative that you speak with an attorney at Weisblatt Law Firm, LLC today.
 These errors can be corrected with disclosure, compensation, and waivers, but it is a difficult negotiation that is best handled by attorneys rather than the business owner personally.
 Under no circumstance is it advisable to ignore the problem or sweep it under the rug.

-Call the Houston Business Law Attorney at Weisblatt Law Firm, LLC, Today
+Call The Houston Business Law Attorney at Weisblatt Law Firm, LLC, Today

 Houston Business Contracts Attorney